stackrox/stackrox/README.md

 will be sent to the cluster and created as secrets for the Sensor to use.

-If you are running on a local VM and do not want Swarm to pull a new image when you submit the Mitigate stack (e.g., to use a locally built `:latest` tag), use this variant instead:
+If you are running on a local VM and do not want Swarm to pull a new image when you submit the StackRox Prevent stack (e.g., to use a locally built `:latest` tag), use this variant instead:

 ```bash